 To post a position, you must sign up and create a Handshake account:

-The Technology Co-op Office can also notify students in the college about opportunities related to the nine majors listed below.
+The Technology Co-op Office can also notify students in the college about opportunities related to the nine majors listed above.
 Notify the co-op office directly to target College of Technology, Architecture and Applied Engineering Students specifically via:

 - Direct emails to specifically targeted students

 - Co-op managed social media sites (Twitter, Facebook, LinkedIn

 - Position Title, description, location, pay rate, etc.

 - Employer company information (website, mission statement, etc.)